s952163/FableReactApp/README.md

 * Install .NET dependencies via dotnet restore: `dotnet restore && cd src && dotnet restore`
 * Run the webpack development server: `dotnet fable yarn-start`

-This will create a sample app.
+This will create a sample app on `localhost:8080`.

 ## How to add react to fable-elmish to a bare-bones fable template

 Updates the paket files with react dependencies.

-After cloning
+* See below the Fable Simple Template
 * paket restore
 * yarn install -g react
 * yarn install -g react-dom